dwarvesf/playground/00_fleeting/Rust Trait.md

 ---
 tags:
   - rust
   - trait
 title: "Rust Trait"
+description: "Rust's **trait** system is a powerful feature that enables developers to define shared behavior across different types.
+Traits play a crucial role in achieving code reusability, abstraction, and flexibility..."
 date: 2024-07-03
-author:
+authors:
   - trankhacvy
 ---
 Rust's **trait** system is a powerful feature that enables developers to define shared behavior across different types.
 Traits play a crucial role in achieving code reusability, abstraction, and flexibility.